Women’s Writing Groups

 from Latin verus (true) + hallelujah, song of praise

-Credit and thanks to poet Rosemerry Wahtola Trommer for creating four unique words for praise in her book, The Unfolding.
+Credit and thanks to poet Rosemerry Wahtola Trommer for creating this unique word for praise (and three others) in her book, The Unfolding.

 Cost: $125

-This group will continue in February and March.
+This group will continue throughout the year.
 Pay by the month.

 The Writing Momentum Project